WQCS is licensed to Indian River State College.

 Five highest compensated independent contractors that received more than $100,000 of compensation from the organization. – not applicable

 The mission of WQCS is to provide high quality, appealing and culturally enriching radio programming that informs, educates, and/or entertains, with special emphasis on serving the local interests and needs of Indian River, Martin, Okeechobee, and Saint Lucie counties.
 While there are pockets of great wealth in the WQCS listening area, the local per capita income is still generally well below the state average.
-In addition, due to the area’s heavy dependence on agriculture, it also continues to have one of the highest seasonal unemployment rates in the state.
-WQCS remains the area’s sole source of in-depth national news and public affairs programming.
-The station is also the only source in the four-county area for NPR News, classical music, traditional jazz, radio drama, variety, state and local news.
-WQCS produces an award-winning daily public affairs program examining issues of immediate concern to the station’s large listenership.
-Given special emphasis are topics relating to emergency management, improving racial relations, education and environmental issues.
+In addition, due to the areas heavy dependence on agriculture, it also continues to have one of the highest seasonal unemployment rates in the state.
+WQCS remains the areas primary source for in-depth national news and local public affairs programming.
+The radio station is the only source in the four-county area for NPR News, classical music, traditional jazz, radio drama, variety, state and local news.
+WQCS produces an award-winning daily public affairs program, examining issues of immediate concern to the station’s large listenership.
+Given special emphasis are topics related to: emergency management, improving race relations, education and environmental issues.
+In 2015, the WQCS news staff received five, Florida Associated Press Awards, including four, first place awards.
+Two of these award-winning stories were, The Last Place Zora Neale Hurston Lived and Boy Scout Troop 722, about at-risk area youths.

 “Indian River State College is an equal opportunity/equal access institution.
 It is the policy of the District Board of Trustees to provide equal opportunity for employment and educational opportunities to all (including applicants for employment, employees, applicants for admission, students, and others affiliated with the College) without regard to race, color, national origin, ethnicity, sex, religion, age, disability, sexual orientation, marital status, veteran status, or genetic information.”

-The primary goals of WQCS are to expand and improve the distribution of public service programming through digital, mobile, and social media, and to continue to participate in outreach activities within the community.
-During the past fiscal year, WQCS became part of the Florida Public Radio Emergency Network (FPREN).
-As an active member of FPREN, WQCS provides up-to-date emergency information to its broad listenership and has working relationships with the local Emergency Operation Centers in the four-county area.
+The primary goals of WQCS are to expand and improve the distribution of public service programming through digital, mobile and social media, and to continue to participate in outreach activities within the community.
+As an active member of Florida Public Radio Emergency Network (FPREN), WQCS provides up-to-date emergency information to its broad listenership and has on-going working relationships with the local Emergency Operation Centers in the four-county area.
+WQCS maintains a studio inside the Saint Lucie County EOC complex.

-As WQCS enters its second year as a member of FPREN, the radio station continues to look for new ways to improve, develop, and foster communication skills with local, state, and federal emergency operation centers.
-In addition, WQCS has been selected as one of fifty public broadcasting stations to beta test a text-based emergency alert system as part of the “Gulf States Project”.
-This is the first effort to deliver real-time accessibility-targeted emergency messages, such as weather alerts, via radio broadcast texts.
-This pilot system is intended to demonstrate that all individuals, including those who are deaf or hearing impaired, can rely on battery-powered radios to stay informed in emergencies when electricity, internet and other communications channels are unavailable.
+As WQCS enters its third year as a member of FPREN, the radio station continues to look for new ways to improve, develop and foster communication skills with local, state and federal emergency operation centers.
+In addition, WQCS participated in the beta testing of a text-based emergency alert system for the hearing impaired.
+WQCS was selected as one of fifty public broadcasting stations to participate in the “Gulf States Project”.
+The project utilizes equipment that enables the delivery of real-time, accessibility-targeted emergency messages, such as weather alerts, via radio broadcast texts.
+This pilot system was intended to demonstrate that all individuals, including those who are deaf or hearing impaired, can rely on battery-powered radios to stay informed in emergencies when electricity, internet and other communications channels are unavailable.
 The “Gulf States Project” is a joint venture between NPR Labs, The Department of Homeland Security, the Federal Emergency Management Agency (FEMA) and local public broadcasting stations.
+WQCS also operates a Radio Reading Service for the Blind and Visually Impaired.
+The local chapter of the National Federation for the Blind (NFB) holds its monthly meetings at the radio station.